 To write the best story you are capable of writing, you need a step-by-step process that guides your story and keeps you accountable.

-Good structure stimulates your imagination and produces magical results if you are open enough and have the courage to complete the journey.
+Good structure stimulates your imagination and produces magical results if you complete the journey.

 “When forced to work within a strict framework," said T.S.
 Elliot, "the imagination is taxed to its utmost – and will produce its richest ideas.
 Given total freedom, the work is likely to sprawl.”